RPGSynth/moon_face/README.md

 ### 1. 🌑 Lunar maria selection into pieces for the collage

-The goal is to take a picture of the Moon — more precisely the NASA mosaic, where the light is much more standardized — isolate the lunar maria, and use them as the pieces for the collage.
+The goal is to take a picture of the Moon, more precisely the NASA mosaic where the light is much more standardized, isolate the lunar maria, and use them as the pieces for the collage.

 So this step is about:
 - isolating the moon